-What is a Globulin Test?
+What is a Globulin Blood Test?

 Globulins are proteins found in the blood.
 The immune system creates them in the liver.
 Globulins are crucial for liver function, blood clotting, and infection resistance.

-• Total protein test : This test determines globulin and albumin protein in the blood.
+• Total protein test: This test determines globulin and albumin protein in the blood.
 Low protein levels may indicate liver or kidney disease.

-• Serum protein electrophoresis : This blood test determines the concentration of each type of protein in the blood, including Gamma globulins.
+• Serum protein electrophoresis: This blood test determines the concentration of each type of protein in the blood, including Gamma globulins.
 The levels of specific globulins indicate how well the immune system works.
-As a result, this test can be used to diagnose multiple myeloma, and various other conditions.
+As a result, this test can be used to diagnose multiple myeloma and various other conditions.

 What is the globulin test used for?